mikeger/blog/presentations/test_what_changed/test_what_changed.md

 ## 3. Traverse the graph

-Go from every changed dependency all the way up, save a set of dependencies you've touched.
+Go from every changed dependency all the way up, and save a set of dependencies you've touched.

 ![bg right:60% 90%](images/structure.png)